wanyiw/wanyi-portfolio/education.md

 Here is the original dataviz that I chose.
 It's a dataviz from a [Pew Research Centre article](https://www.pewresearch.org/fact-tank/2020/04/15/lower-income-parents-most-concerned-about-their-children-falling-behind-amid-covid-19-school-closures/) on educational inequalities that have arisen from the COVID pandemic.
 This particular topic is of interest to me, since i firmly believe that levelling education outcomes is the most powerful tool to addressing future inequalities.
 I chanced upon this article and was struck by the amount of text within the datviz.
-It occurred to me that Pew datavizes tend to be quite wordy since they often provide the exact wording of the survey questions that they run, and I was interested in figuring out how datavizes can be utilised to show survey findings.
+It occurred to me that Pew datavizes tendto be quite wordy since they often provide the exact wording of the survey questions that they run, and I was interested in figuring out how datavizes can be utilised to show survey findings.

+This particular dataviz shows survey responses from respondents who are bucketed into upper, middle and lower income families.
+Their responses to 4 questions on their child's schooling experience during COVID and their feeling towards said schooling experience were captured in the dataviz.
+Rather than use the data to make a point, this dataviz instead very plainly shows the spread of the response options for each of the 4 questions, broken down by income-level.
+While this may be understandable from the perspective of wanting to show survey responses, this article had a narrative (of educational inequity) which was not supported by the accompanying dataviz.
+So how can we make it better?

 ![Pew Dataviz](/pew1.png)